m8pple/arch2-2016-cw/README.md

 if it appears after a jump, and so on.

-So you are correct that the test_mips file should define the functionality, but _only_ the functionality, it should say nothing about the implementation of that functionality.
+So you are correct that the test_mips file should define the functionality, but _only_ the functionality - it should say nothing about the implementation of that functionality.
 If you know the initial state of a MIPS, plus the memory it is attached to, you should be able to predict precisely what